msp1974/aioWiserHeatAPI/README.md

-# Drayton Wiser Hub API Async v0.1.6
+# Drayton Wiser Hub API Async v0.1.7

 This repository contains a simple API which queries the Drayton Wiser Heating sysystem used in the UK.

 The API functionality provides the following functionality to control the wiser heating system for 1,2 and 3 channel heat hubs
 The API also supports Smart Plugs and initial basic functionality for Shutter and Lights

+## Requirements

+Requires a minimum of Python v3.9

 ## Installation